 Since you possess the AA or GA variant of the ACE gene, there is an increased risk of elevated blood pressure when sodium intake is high.
-Limiting sodium consumption to the Adequate Intake (AI) level should help to reduce the risk.
-However, if you frequently sweat heavily during exercise, causing sodium losses, your sodium requirements may be higher.
-The AI is 1500 mg per day in adults 19-50 years of age, 1300 mg per day in adults 51-70 and 1200 mg per day in adults 71 years of age and older.
-The AI of 1500 mg per day is equivalent to 3/4 teaspoon of salt per day, which includes sodium that is found naturally in foods as well as salt that is added during processing and preparation.
-Foods that are high in sodium include canned soups and canned vegetables, potato chips, processed meats, soy sauce, ketchup and processed cheeses.
-Aim to choose lower sodium options of these high sodium foods.
+Limiting sodium consumption to the Adequate Intake (AI) level of 1500 mg per day should help to reduce the risk.
+However, if you frequently sweat heavily during training or competition, causing sodium losses, your sodium requirements may be higher.
+The AI is equivalent to 3/4 teaspoon of salt per day, which includes sodium that is found naturally in food as well as salt that is added during processing and preparation.